-- The overall response is positive, and there were no material issues to report. - The Board and its Board Committees continued to operate effectively and to a high standard. - Recognized that the culture and values of the Company are clear from the top. - Recognized that the Board's culture of accountability, integrity, openness and transparency encourages open and candid exchange of opinions. - Considerable time and effort is spent on long-term thinking, sustainability and strategy, which are particularly valuable for a company with a long history.
+- The overall response is positive, and there were no material issues to report. - The Board and its Board Committees continued to operate effectively and to a high standard. - Recognized that Hysan's culture and VMVs . are clear from the top. - The Board was recognized for its culture of accountability, integrity, openness and transparency.